 Visiting County Louth?
 This part of the Irish Province of Leinster has a number of attractions you will not want to miss.
 Plus some interesting sights that are slightly off the beaten path.
-So, why not take your time and spend a day or two in Louth, the "Wee County", when visiting Ireland?
+So, why not take your time and spend a day or two in Louth, which is quaintly known as the "Wee County", when visiting Ireland?

 Louth may be "wee" (which is "small" - the county is the smallest in Ireland), but it packs a punch.
 And here are some facts to make you an insider of sorts: